thomasWeise/moptipy/README.md

 The most basic task that we can do in the domain of optimization is to apply one algorithm to one instance of an optimization problem.
 In our framework, we refer to this as an "execution."
-You can prepare an execution using the class `Execution` in the module [moptipy.api.execution](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.execution).
+You can prepare an execution using the class [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution) in the module [moptipy.api.execution](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.execution).
 This class follows the [builder design pattern](https://python-patterns.guide/gang-of-four/builder/).
 A builder is basically an object that allows you to step-by-step set the parameters of another, more complicated object that should be created.
 Once you have set all parameters, you can create the object.
-In our case, the class [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.execution) allows you to compose all the elements necessary for the algorithm run and then it performs it and provides you the end results of that execution.
+In our case, the class [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution) allows you to compose all the elements necessary for the algorithm run and then it performs it and provides you the end results of that execution.

-So first, you create an instance `ex` of `Execution`.
+So first, you create an instance `ex` of [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution).
-Then you set the [algorithm](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.algorithm) that should be applied via the method `ex.set_algorithm(...)`.
+Then you set the [algorithm](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.algorithm.Algorithm) that should be applied via the method [`ex.set_algorithm(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_algorithm).
-Then you set the [objective function](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.objective) via the method `set_objective_function(...)`.
+Then you set the [objective function](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.objective.Objective) via the method [`ex.set_objective(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_objective).

-Then, via `ex.set_solution_space(...)` you set the solution [space](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space) that contains all possible solutions and is explored by the algorithm.
+Then, via [`ex.set_solution_space(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_solution_space) you set the solution [space](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space) that contains all possible solutions and is explored by the algorithm.
-The solution space is an instance of the class [`Space`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space).
+The solution space is an instance of the class [`Space`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space).
 It provides all methods necessary to create a solution data structure, to copy the contents of one solution data structure to another one, to convert solution data structures to and from strings, and to verify whether a solution data structure is valid.
 It is used by the optimization algorithm for instantiating the solution data structures and for copying them.
 It is used internally by the `moptipy` system to automatically maintain copies of the current best solution, to check if the solutions are indeed valid once the algorithm finishes, and to convert the solution to a string to store it in the [log files](#41-log-files).

-If the search and solution spaces are different, then you can also set a search [space](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space) via `ex.set_search_space(...)` and an [encoding](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.encoding) via `ex.set_encoding(...)`.
+If the search and solution spaces are different, then you can also set a search [space](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.space.Space) via [`ex.set_search_space(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_search_space) and an [encoding](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.encoding) via [`ex.set_encoding(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_encoding).
 This is not necessary if the algorithm works directly on the solutions (as in our example below).

 Each application of an optimization algorithm to a problem instance will also be provided with a random number generator and it *must* only use this random number generator for randomization and no other sources of randomness.
-You can set the seed for this random number generator via `ex.set_rand_seed(...)`.
+You can set the seed for this random number generator via [`ex.set_rand_seed(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_rand_seed).
 If you create two identical executions and set the same seeds for both of them, the algorithms will make the same random decisions and hence should return the same results.

-Furthermore, you can also set the maximum number of candidate solutions that the optimization algorithm is allowed to investigate via `ex.set_max_fes(...)`, the maximum runtime budget in milliseconds via `ex.set_max_time_millis(...)`, and a goal objective value via `ex.set_goal_f(...)` (the algorithm should stop after reaching it).
+Furthermore, you can also set the maximum number of candidate solutions that the optimization algorithm is allowed to investigate via [`ex.set_max_fes(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_max_fes), the maximum runtime budget in milliseconds via [`ex.set_max_time_millis(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_max_time_millis), and a goal objective value via [`ex.set_goal_f(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_goal_f) (the algorithm should stop after reaching it).
 Notice that optimization algorithms may not terminate unless the system tells them so, so you should always specify at least either a maximum number of objective function evaluations or a runtime limit.
 If you only specify a goal objective value and the algorithm cannot reach it, it may not terminate.

-Finally, you can also set the path to a log file via `ex.set_log_file(...)`.
+Finally, you can also set the path to a log file via [`ex.set_log_file(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_file).
 If you specify a log file, the system will automatically gather system information, collect the progress of the algorithm (in terms of improving moves by default), and the final results.
 It will store all of that in a text file *after* the algorithm has completed and you have left the process scope (see below).